ls807terra/TERRA-QUANT/README.md

 ## ** NOTICE **
 The scripts provided in this pipeline were designed to be executed on computation nodes provided by National Center for High-performance Computing at Taiwan (NCHC Taiwan) using Slurm Queueing system. *Current version of scripts might not work on personal computer.*

-## TERRA region bed files
+## TERRA region and CHM13 gene annotation
-1. The TERRA regions were defined based on RNA-seq reads mapping on CHM13 genome.
-The file is provided at: TERRA_RNA-seq_pipeline/CHM13_TERRA_region_v7.bed
+The TERRA regions were defined based on RNA-seq reads mapping on CHM13 genome.
+Detail information is written in: CHM13_v2.0_add_TERRA_ITS_AS_v5.gtf.gz
-2. A modified CHM13 cytobands file will be used in telomerehunter to quantify defined TERRA regions.
-The file is provided at: TERRA_RNA-seq_pipeline/chm13v2.0_cytobands_allchrs_Add_TERRA_v4.bed

 3. For total human gene counts, we used gene annotation file provided by [CHM13 genome assembly](https://github.com/marbl/CHM13) (Original cytoband file was downloaded from this page as well.)

 ## Workflow